afriteknz/k8s-infrastructure/README.md

 To reproduce this setup, follow these highlevel steps.

+1. Deploy Kubernetes Infrastructure using Github actions CI/CD pipelines
-1. Deploy EKS or AKS using terraform code inside the subfolders infrastructure-aks/infrastructure-eks
+   - deploy EKS or AKS using terraform code inside the subfolders infrastructure-aks/infrastructure-eks.
+2. Bootsrap ArgoCD with Terraform using Github actions CI/CD pipelines
-2. Deploy ArgoCD into the EKS/AKS cluster by running the boostrap code inside the subfolders git-ops-aks-boostrap/git-ops-eks-boostrap
+   - deploy ArgoCD into the EKS/AKS cluster by running the boostrap code inside the subfolders git-ops-aks-boostrap/git-ops-eks-boostrap
 3. Open ArgoCD & Configure your applications accordingly.
+   - sd

 ---